Mark Boucher: Coaching

+In September 2022, Boucher was appointed as head coach of Mumbai Indians.
+He was replaced as head coach after the 2024 Indian Premier League season in which Mumbai finished bottom of the table.

 Honours

 Tributes included comments from Shaun Pollock and Kevin Pietersen.
 Pollock congratulated him on a great career, while Pietersen called for more support from fans and those involved in sports, saying "Let’s keep it going!
 Bouch is a fighter!".

 In May 2017, he was named Coach of the Year at Cricket South Africa's annual awards.